jimmyislive/blog/content/posts/vector-dbs-for-data-protection.md

 ---
-title: "Vector DBs for Data Detection and Response"
+title: "Vector DBs for Data Protection"
 date: 2024-11-28
 draft: false
 tags: ["tech"]
 ---
 I was reading up some information on vector embeddings recently and started thinking about different use cases of it.
 One interesting use case was for Data Detection and Response.
-The thought exercise I had was that if we are able to track data access patters or data lineage and represent them as embeddings, then the embeddings of any anomalous / nefarious access pattern would have very little similarity with other embeddings.
+The thought exercise I had was that if we are able to track data access patters or [data lineage](https://en.wikipedia.org/wiki/Data_lineage) and represent them as embeddings, then the embeddings of any anomalous / nefarious access pattern would have very little similarity with other embeddings.

 Lets say our files have attributes like: `channel` and `owner` Let's say some valid actions on files could be: `copy`, `rename`, `zip` etc